qhull/qhull/README.txt

   On Windows, CMake installs to C:/Program Files/qhull.
 64-bit generators
   have a "Win64" tag.

+  If creating a qhull package, please include a pkg-config file based on build/qhull*.pc.in

   If cmake fails with "No CMAKE_C_COMPILER could be found"
-  - cmake was not able to find the corresponding build environment for -G
+  - cmake was not able to find the build environment specified by -G "..."

 -----------------
 Installing Qhull with Qt